trampgeek/moodle-qtype_coderunner/Readme.md

             return 0;
         }

-The testcode would then just be of the form `sqr(-11)`, and the question text would need to make it clear to students what context their code appears in.
-The authoring interface allows the author to set the size of the student's answer box, and in a case like the above you'd typically set it to just one or two lines in height and perhaps 30 columns in width.
+The authoring interface

-You will need to understand loops and selection in the Twig template engine if you wish to write your own combinator templates.
+allows the author to set the size of the student's answer box, and in a case like the above you'd typically set it to just one or two lines in height and perhaps 30 columns in width.

 For one-off question use, the combinator template doesn't normally offer sufficient additional benefit to warrant the complexity increase unless you have a large number of testcases or are using a slow-to-launch language like Matlab.
-However, if you are writing your own question prototypes you might wish to make use of it.
+However, if you are writing your own question prototypes (see later) you might wish to make use of it.

-## Advanced template use
+## Using the template as a script for more advanced questions

 It may not be obvious from the above that the template mechanism allows for almost any sort of question where the answer can be evaluated by a computer.